JDipi/soap2day-downloader/README.md

   <img src="https://user-images.githubusercontent.com/48573618/205461407-de859dba-4359-454f-932c-a9bdb408c0ea.png" width="70%"/>
 </p>

-<p align="center">When you are ready, pressing the download button will briefly navigate to the url for each item in the queue in order to get the source url for the video.
-After this, the content will begin downloading to a new folder in your default download location.</p>
+<p align="center">Pressing the download button will briefly open each episode in a new background tab in order to grab the source url for the video.
+After this, the extra tabs will close and the media will begin downloading to a new folder in your default download location.</p>

 ## Stuff I will fix

 - Make it work on other soap2day domains
-- Clean up the GM_getValue and GM_setValues (hopefully making it less buggy)
 - Make a way to remove items from the queue